010-010/bananian/README.md

 firmware is loaded from the system partition, so you shouldn't erase KaiOS completely.

+#### First boot
+On first boot, the phone has to complete the installation by running a bootstrap process (`debootstrap --second-stage`) and a "setup" process which creates the system user account and installs bananian-specific packages.

+During each of these processes, the keypad backlight will blink.
+Once the process is completed, the phone will make a short vibration (100ms).

+**The bootstrap process can take more than 20 minutes.
+The setup process is much shorter and takes about a minute.**

+If an error occurs, it will vibrate and blink several times.
+Note that it won't reboot unless something crashes the system.
+Press and hold the Power button and the D-Pad "down" key to restart the device if it hangs.

 ### Passwords

 The default password for the user `user` is `bananian`.